jo3-l/yag-template-lsp/editors/vscode/README.md

 ## Features

+- Syntax highlighting
+- Automatic indentation
-- Error reporting
+- Live error reporting as you type
 - Basic code completion for variable and function names

-Syntax highlighting is planned for an imminent release.
-More sophisticated code completion is also on the roadmap, but do not expect it anytime soon.
+More sophisticated type-aware code completion is on the roadmap, but do not expect it anytime soon.